stephull/minesweeper-game/README.md

 types of programming to engage multiple users in multiplayer mode games.
 The final product will, hopefully, tabulate all scores using a database, and incorporate socket programming to encourage clients, or players in this case, to play minigames together.

 # Timeline of Project:
-* More information on RUNS.md
+* More information on updates and notes in RUNS.md

 # Source Code, Tutorials, Documentation Used, and Credits:
 * Inspired by a similar small project I made back in early January for a Java Snake game, using JavaX SWING.
 Link: https://www.youtube.com/watch?v=bI6e6qjJ8JQ (sadly, it was never truly finished).